-Looking for the anti-Alzheimer's molecule: A new approach to treating a devastating diseaseNovember 7th, 2012 in Alzheimer's disease & dementia /
+Looking for the anti-Alzheimer's molecule: A new approach to treating a devastating diseaseNovember 7, 2012 in Medicine & Health / Alzheimer's disease & dementia

 Researchers at Dalhousie University have discovered a new technique using "computer-aided" drug design that may lead to an entirely new approach in the treatment of Alzheimer's disease (AD).